robby3bergen/playvine/README.md

   - Render the session creator/editor view
   - If user not signed up or logged in, redirects to /
 - POST /sessions/create
+  - If user not signed up or logged in, redirects to /
   - Redirects to /sessions
    - body:
     - creatorId